-The person who holds an APVMA registration for a chemical product, or a permit in relation to an unregistered chemical product (the holder), is required to pay a levy based on the dollar value of disposals (sales, or uses by the manufacturer or importer) of the relevant chemical product.
-The levy is payable on all disposals in Australia of each product, however the APVMA may waive the levy amount if the amount of the levy is $100 or less.
+A person who holds an Australian Pesticides and Veterinary Medicines Authority (APVMA) registration for a chemical product, or a permit in relation to an unregistered chemical product (the holder), is liable to pay a levy based on the dollar value of domestic disposals (sales, or uses by the manufacturer or importer) of the relevant chemical product.